Mariko-juku

 Mariko-juku (鞠子宿, Mariko-juku) was the twentieth of the fifty-three stations of the Tōkaidō.
 It is located in what is now part of Suruga Ward in Shizuoka City, Shizuoka Prefecture, Japan.
 It can also be written as 丸子宿 (Mariko-juku).

 History

 Mariko-juku was one of the smallest post stations on the Tōkaidō.
 Old row-houses from the Edo period can be found between Mariko-juku and Okabe-juku, its neighboring post station, in Utsuinotani.
 This post town also had strong ties to the Minamoto, Imagawa and Tokugawa clans.

-The classic ukiyo-e print by Andō Hiroshige (Hōeidō edition) from 1831–1834 depicts two travellers at a wayside restaurant which name is Chouji-ya(丁子屋), it is noted for Tororo-Jiru (grated japanese yam soup) and founded in 1596, from which another traveller has just departed.
+The classic ukiyo-e print by Andō Hiroshige (Hōeidō edition) from 1831–1834 depicts two travellers at a wayside restaurant called Chouji-ya(丁子屋), notable for serving tororo-jiru (grated japanese yam soup).
+The restaurant was founded in 1596 and is still in operation.